 Importance of Women Education in India

-In the patriarchal society, women have always been a marginalised section of the society and have been held back many times from achieving their full potential.
+In the patriarchal society, women have always been a marginalized section of society and have been held back many times from achieving their full potential.
 However, in the 21st century, women have also become equally entitled to their share of property and respect.
 Women all over the world are surpassing expectations and proving themselves to be as capable as their male counterparts.
 By not educating girls and women, India loses a substantial part of their human resources.

 - Education is a right of every citizen of India.
 Our society comprises a vast number of talented young women with blooming potential and education is the key to unlocking that potential.